Additional Information#

 • microstrip patch,

-• and custom user input, either at antenna element level or panel level.
+all others need to be added through custom user input with files, either at antenna element level or panel level.

 • Active Element Patterns can currently only be calculated for halfwave dipoles.